New York City has a lot of famous things about it, and one of the biggest is its food.

 Falafel is a chickpea batter made with herbs and mild spices and deep-fried into a ball a bit smaller than a golf ball.

-Falafel is usually eaten on pita bread with some lettuce and tomato garnish and tahini (sesame paste).
+It's usually eaten on pita bread with lettuce and tomato garnish and tahini (sesame paste).

 Falafel sandwiches or even falafel balls on their own are a cheap and quick snack.

-Though there are food carts that sell falafel around twin, the best is at Mamoun’s on MacDougal Street in Greenwich Village.
+Though there are food carts that sell falafel around town, the best is at Mamoun’s on MacDougal Street in Greenwich Village.

 They have been serving NYC the best falafel since 1971.